 Issues on the .htaccess File

 To check if the .htaccess file may be corrupted or have some incorrect configurations, go to the public_html folder of your domain using the File Manager, locate the .htaccess file, and rename it, e.g., to .htaccess-disabled:

 Clear your browser cache and try accessing your website – if it works, it means you need to double-check the code within your .htaccess file.
 Some common issues are:

-For WordPress specifically, some security plugins can add
+For WordPress-based websites, some security plugins can add

 Deny from All rules to your .htaccess files:

-Such WordPress plugins can also create .htaccess files in directories like wp-admin and prevent you from reaching them
+These WordPress plugins can also create .htaccess files with deny rules in directories like wp-admin and prevent you from reaching them

 For detailed information on any 403 errors encountered on your website, you can check the Access Logs section on hPanel